AustinWise/TaxStuff/README.md

 # TODO

 * Add an `Assert` element in forms to check for errors.
-* Unit tests probably
+* More unit tests
 * Support for references to previous years, to support things like capital loss carryover and Schedule J.
 * Support for filling in personal information into PDFs.
 * Support for filtering array values, probably using a bracket syntax.
 Use cases:
   * Replace the special filter function `FilterForm8949` with native filitering support.
 * Similar to the above filtering, support a "group by" feature.
   * For 2020 Form 1040 Schedule 3 Line 10, it would be nice  to write something
       like:

       ```c#
       FormW-2.GroupBy(f => f.SSN)
              .Select(g => Math.Max(0, g.Sum(f => f.SocialSecurityTaxWithheld) - 8537.40))
              .Sum()
       ```

 * Clean up PDF writing
   * Leave spaces blank when appropriate instead of writing 0.
   * Round to whole dollars.
 * Somehow unify the parsing, typechecking, and evaluation representation of language semantics.
 Particularly `EvaluationResult` and `ExpressionType` have a similar shape.